 Name of Organisation Belton Parish Council

 Address 14 Hawthorne Avenue, Dunsville, Doncaster DN7 4DW

-Registered Charity No. N/A

-Date Policy Agreed May 2022
+Date Policy Agreed May 2024

-Date of Next Review May 2023
+Date of Next Review May 2025

-Signature of Chair

 1 Scope of Policy

 1.1 This policy covers the actions of all members of the council, its employees and any volunteers or partners working alongside the council.
 Where the term employee is used in this policy, that should be taken to include any volunteers or partners.